Cray-HPE/cray-nls-charts/README.md

 | 1.4.x       | 0.(10+x).y                | 2.(10+x).y                            |
 | 1.5.x       | 3.(1+x).y                 | 3.(1+x).y                             |
 | 1.6.x       | 4.x.y                     | 4.x.y                                 |

+PLEASE FOLLOW SEMANTIC VERSIONING GUIDELINES FROM CSM VERSION.

+This means that:
+1. You should not be updating minor or major versions of cray-nls in a patch update of CSM.
+2. You should not be updating major versions of cray-nls in a minor update of CSM.
+3. An update of dependencies does not change the public interfaces of cray-nls, so need to update minor/major version.